9 Stroller-friendly Hiking Trails for LA Parents To Hike with Toddlers

 Park is open daily from sunrise to sunset

-We featured Franklin Canyon in an earlier piece, and it's such a rewarding destination with kids that it's worth mentioning again.
+We featured Franklin Canyon as one of our favorite hikes in town for kids of all ages; it's such a rewarding destination with kids that it's worth mentioning again.
 The best area for strollers (and the kids in them) is Heavenly Pond.
-The foot path around the pond is easy to navigate and offers endless delights: turtles, ducks, tadpoles, and bullfrogs, as well as trees and flowers.
-Stop in at the Sooky Goldman Visitors Center either before or after your visit to pick up maps, ask questions, or have some fun with their many interactive exhibits.
+The footpath around the pond is easy to navigate and offers endless delights: turtles, ducks, tadpoles, and bullfrogs, as well as trees and flowers.

 4235 Monterey Road